strongloop/strong-pm/README.md

                       multiple variables they must be quoted into a single
                       argument: "K1=V1 K2=V2 K3=V3".
   -u,--user USER      User to run manager as (default is strong-pm).
-  -p,--port PORT      Listen on PORT for application deployment (no default).
+  -p,--port PORT      Listen on PORT for application deployment (default 8701).
   -n,--dry-run        Don't write any files.
   -j,--job-file FILE  Path of Upstart job to create (default is
                       `/etc/init/strong-pm.conf`).